Skip to content

 Why It’s Great:

-✔ Eye-catching ash burl top with unique, high-end grain patterns
+✔ Eye-catching ash burl top with premium grain patterns

 ✔ Solderless setup makes wiring quick and beginner-friendly